 Christ will be magnified in my body, whether by life or by death.
 For to me life is Christ, and death is gain.

-If I go on living in the flesh,

-that means fruitful labor for me.
+If I go on living in the flesh, that means fruitful labor for me.
 And I do not know which I shall choose.
 I am caught between the two.

-I long to depart this life and be with Christ,

-for that is far better.

-Yet that I remain in the flesh

-is more necessary for your benefit.
+I long to depart this life and be with Christ, for that is far better.
+Yet that I remain in the flesh is more necessary for your benefit.
 Only, conduct yourselves in a way worthy of the gospel of Christ.

-Gospel readings source: www.usccb.org/bible/readings/

-September 20, 2020: The 25th Sunday in Ordinary Time (continued)
+Mass Readings for September 2023